When all the trendy diets you have tried so far fail you, it’s time to turn to a healthier options.

 Vitamin D is essential for healthy and stronger bones.
 They help your bones absorb calcium and therefore preventing you from developing skeletal or muscular pains.

-Vitamin D is known to help maintain blood sugar level, reduce inflammation and enhance insulin resistance.
-High blood sugar levels are linked to obesity, which can be controlled by consuming vitamin D
+Vitamin D is known to help maintain blood sugar levels, reduce inflammation, and enhance insulin resistance.
+High blood sugar levels are linked to obesity, which can be controlled by consuming vitamin D (2)

 Foods rich in vitamin D are: